Bedho1/alx-zero_day/README.md

-my first readme
-this is update to readme
+this is  my readme update here